Department of Graphic Media Science and Technology

 Overview

-Our program’s multidisciplinary curriculum explores print, web, packaging design, interactive graphics, mobile apps, functional printing, and smart media.
+Our programs’ multidisciplinary curriculums explores print, web, packaging design, interactive graphics, mobile apps, functional printing, and smart media.
 Through a hands-on curriculum, students learn to create and manage innovative, cross-media applications, challenge creative barriers, and break into today’s interactive graphic media industry.
 Experiential opportunities allow students to work with new technologies and applications, preparing them for exciting and dynamic careers.
-Graduates of the graphic media science and technology department are helping organizations implement and manage the integration of traditional and emerging media technologies.
+Graduates of the packaging and graphic media science department are helping organizations implement and manage the integration of traditional and emerging media technologies.
 They are well-positioned for careers as graphic media change-makers, bringing visionary expertise to production management, technology specializations, and quality assurance.
 Students learn-by-doing, and bring graphic projects from concept through inception and delivery.
 The skills earned are those sought by nearly all companies; notably, printers, brand owners, media companies, communication agencies, and technology firms.

 5